simbo1905/zkmongomaps/readme.md

 ## Build

-Build and run the code with
+Build and run the code with:

 	mvn -Dmaven.test.skip=true package jetty:run

 It will run inside of its own jetty server.

-You can set the following properties which defaults to the values shown:
+You can set the following properties with defaults as shown:

 	-Djetty.port=8080
 	-Dzkmongomaps.mongo.host=localhost